 Readers often have regarded with curiosity the creative life of the poet.
-In this study, David Bethea illustrates the relation between the art and life of 19th-century poet Alexander Pushkin, the central figure in Russian thought and culture.
-Bethea shows how Pushkin, on the eve of this 200th anniversary, still speaks to our time.
-He indicates how we, as modern readers, might realize the promethean metaphors central to the poet's intensely sculpted life.
+In this passionate and authoritative new study, David Bethea illustrates the relation between the art and life of nineteenth-century poet Alexander Pushkin, the central figure in Russian thought and culture.
+Bethea shows how Pushkin, on the eve of his two-hundredth birthday, still speaks to our time.
+He indicates how we as modern readers might "realize"— that is, not only grasp cognitively, but feel, experience—the promethean metaphors central to the poet's intensely "sculpted" life.
 The Pushkin who emerges from Bethea's portrait is one who, long unknown to English-language readers, closely resembles the original both psychologically and artistically.

 "synopsis" may belong to another edition of this title.